TandonDevOps/IndraABM/tutorial/tutorial_video_script.md

 `screen on create_model function in basic.py, mouse highlight "return Basic(MODEL_NAME,grp_struct=basic_grps..."`

-Each model will have a parameter called grp_struct in which we passed a dictionary that contains group agent info either as a default constant or as a variable mapping to the value which specified in props.json
+Each model will have a parameter called `grp_struct` which is a dictionary that contains group agent info either as a default constant or as a variable mapping to the value which specified in `[MODEL_NAME].props.json`

 `screen on basic_grps variable in basic.py`

-For example, let's look at the basic_grps we have in basic.py:
+For example, let's look at the `basic_grps` we have in `basic.py`:

 `mouse point to blue_grp`

-Inside basic_grps, we can see two keys: blue_grp and red_grp.
+Inside `basic_grps`, we can see two keys: `blue_grp` and `red_grp`.
 Those are the group names that you can customize.
-Let's see inside what we have in blue_grp.
+Let's see inside what we have in `blue_grp`.
 We have three attributes here.

 `mouse point to mdl.MBR_ACTION: basic_action`

 The first attribute defines what the agent will do at each turn when the model is running.
-Here, we can see, what the agent will do is specified in a function called basic_action.
+Here, we can see, what the agent will do is specified in a function called `basic_action`.
 We will dig into this function later and change the function to make it do segregation model's job instead of basic.

 `mouse point to mdl.NUM_MBRS: DEF_BLUE_MBRS and mdl.NUM_MBRS_PROP: "num_blue"`

-The second and third attributes together define the number of agents that we want to have. mdl.NUM_MBRS_PROP specifies that we are going to read the number of blue agents from the variable num_blue, which is defined in the props.json.
-If we fail to get the property value, the fallback method would be to get the value from DEF_BLUE_MBRS constant which we specified in the second attribute.
+The second and third attributes together define the number of agents that we want to have.
+`mdl.NUM_MBRS_PROP` specifies that we are going to read the number of blue agents from the variable `num_blue`, which is defined in the `[MODEL_NAME].props.json`.
+If we fail to get the property value, the fallback method would be to get the value from `DEF_BLUE_MBRS` constant which we specified in the second attribute.
 Let's play around a bit to see how the changes in this setting affect the model.

 `screen to props.json, and scroll to find num_blue variable, and change its val, compile and run the model again to show changes`